carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Comdats
 -------

-Comdat IR provides access to COFF and ELF object file COMDAT functionality.
+Comdat IR provides access to object file COMDAT/section group functionality which represents interrelated sections.

-Comdats have a name which represents the COMDAT key.
-All global objects that specify this key will only end up in the final object file if the linker chooses that key over some other key.
+Comdats have a name which represents the COMDAT key and a selection kind to provide input on how the linker deduplicates comdats with the same key in two different object files.
+A comdat must be included or omitted as a unit.
+Discarding the whole comdat is allowed but discarding a subset is not.

+A global object may be a member of at most one comdat.
 Aliases are placed in the same COMDAT that their aliasee computes to, if any.

-Comdats have a selection kind to provide input on how the linker should choose between keys in two different object files.

 Syntax::

     $<Name> = comdat SelectionKind

-The selection kind must be one of the following:
+For selection kinds other than ``nodeduplicate``, only one of the duplicate comdats may be retained by the linker and the members of the remaining comdats must be discarded.
+The following selection kinds are supported:

 ``any``
     The linker may choose any COMDAT key, the choice is arbitrary.